arunmozhidevan/Movie_recommendation_website/README.md

 Possibly contains awesomeness and Movie_recommendation_webs related files

 ## Overview
-This is a Flask web app which predicts the fare of Flight ticket developed using python(Jupyter Notebook) and deployed on Heroku app.
+This is a Flask web app developed using python(Jupyter Notebook) and deployed on Heroku app.

 ## Installation
 The Code is written in Python 3.8.6.
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip, navigate into the installed python directory and open command promt: